datacarpentry/spreadsheets-socialsci/README.md

 G - Details of financial hardships
 X - Information collected directly from the smartphone (GPS) or automatically included in the form (InstanceID)

-3. Data procesessing
+3. Data procesessing:
 The survey data was collected through interviews using forms downloaded to Android Smartphones.
 The survey forms were created using the ODK (Open Data Kit) software via an Excel spreadsheet.
 The collected data were then sent back to the server.
 The server can be used to download the collected data in both JSON and CSV formats.

-4. Quality assurance procedures
-Data validation was carried out at time of data collection and then at time of analysis.

-5. Analysis methods
+4. Analysis methods:
 Descriptive and summary statistics were calculated using SPSS.